DefinitelyNotDevan/BSE_Portfolio/index.md

 # Gesture Controlled Rover
 My project is the Gesture Controlled Rover that uses an accelerometer to determnine the movements of the rover.
-It works by communicating wirelessly the values from the accelerometer to the main aurdiono board and for my modification I choose to... .While I struggled to connect wires and pair bluetooth modules, I still completed my project and gained new knowledge regarding engineering.
+It works by communicating wirelessly the values from the accelerometer to the main aurdiono board and it does this with two bluetooth module.
+While I struggled to connect wires and pair bluetooth modules and not break my project, I still completed my project and gained new knowledge regarding engineering.

 | **Engineer** | **School** | **Area of Interest** | **Grade** |
 |:--:|:--:|:--:|:--:|